Meet the 2017 Orlando Fellows

 Kelda Senior, Public Information Coordinator, Quest Corporation of America, Inc.

-Kelda is a communications and marketing professional with a passion for community outreach and public service.
-She currently serves as a Public Information consultant to the Central Florida Expressway Authority (CFX) where she works to keep stakeholders informed about CFX construction projects and impacts throughout Central Florida.
-Her work in government began when she served as an intern-turned-staffer for U.S. Senator Bill Nelson, then to the city of Mount Dora, where she established the cityís first city-wide public relations position.
-When sheís not working, Kelda enjoys volunteering her time to serve other Central Floridians.
-She currently serves as the VP of Professional Development and Media Mashup for the Florida Public Relations Association (Orlando Chapter), and serves as president of the Apopka Foliage Toastmasters club.
-Kelda advocates for under-served youth and equal education by volunteering as a mentor with Outreach Love, Inc., a tutoring organization serving the youth of downtown Orlando.
-Kelda received a B.A. in Journalism and Masters of Public Administration, both from the University of Central Florida.
-Originally from Jacksonville, FL, Kelda considers Central Florida her second home.
-She serves as an #Obassador for the Orlando Economic Development Commission, where locals are charged with representing ìthe other halfî of Orlando with social media posts that highlight all there is to love about Orlando and Central Florida.
-Kelda is eager to help promote minority women in government leadership roles, while encouraging others to ""step outside of their comfort zone"" through public speaking and leadership opportunities.
-Kelda believes all women should be be supported, challenged and respected in their workplaces.
+Kelda is a Senior Information Coordinator with civil engineering firm, WSP USA, where she is a Public Information consultant to the Florida Turnpike Enterprise.
+Her work in government began when she served as an intern-turned-staffer for U.S. Senator Bill Nelson, then to the city of Mount Dora, where she established the city’s first city-wide public relations position.
+Kelda currently serves as the VP of Professional Development and Media Mashup for the Florida Public Relations Association (Orlando Chapter), a mentor with Outreach Love, Inc., and a host + producer with Orlando's Studio 17 Television network.
+She is also an active Toastmaster, serving in several leadership roles with the Apopka Foliage Toastmasters club.
+Kelda received a B.A. in Journalism and Masters of Public Administration (MPA), both from the University of Central Florida.
+Originally from Jacksonville, FL, she considers Central Florida her second home.
+Kelda is eager to help promote minority women in government leadership roles, while encouraging others to "step outside of their comfort zone" through public speaking and leadership opportunities.
+Kelda believes all women should be supported, challenged and respected in their workplaces.

 Usha Tewari, Constituent Services, Orange County Property Appraiser